Vrolijk/OSDD/README.md

 Second is understanding how data is transfered through a data diode because unidirectional network traffic has some issues which can result in packet loss.
 This is described in [Packet loss explained](packetloss_explained.md).
 We think this is one of the main issues you need to understand and overcome before implementing data diodes in production.

-Last part is getting some first successes when experimenting the data diode technology.
+Last part is getting some first successes when experimenting with data diodes and software.
 It's a good thing to have a working setup before developing more complex implementations.
 For this we created the [workshop](workshop/readme.md) based on open source tools to explain you step by step how to send a message, a large (>1Gb+) batch file and an audio/video stream using the data diode.

 By the end of the workshop you should be able to proceed with your own projects or research.